apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

     example_dataset = Dataset("s3://dataset-bucket/example.csv")

 Airflow makes no assumptions about the content or location of the data represented by the URI.
-It is treated as a string, so any use of regular expressions (eg ``input_\d+.csv``) or file glob patterns (eg ``input_2022*.csv``) as an attempt to create multiple datasets from one declaration will not work.
+Airflow treats the URI like a string.
+This means that Airflow treats any regular expressions, like ``input_\d+.csv``, or file glob patterns, such as ``input_2022*.csv``, as an attempt to create multiple datasets from one declaration, and they will not work.

-A dataset should be created with a valid URI.
+You must create datsets with a valid URI.
 Airflow core and providers define various URI schemes that you can use, such as ``file`` (core), ``postgres`` (by the Postgres provider), and ``s3`` (by the Amazon provider).
-Third-party providers and plugins may also provide their own schemes.
+Third-party providers and plugins mightalso provide their own schemes.
 These pre-defined schemes have individual semantics that are expected to be followed.

 What is valid URI?
 ------------------